danielnahma/AB-test-funnel-analysis/README.md

 ## Recommendation

 **The Control Campaign is the more efficient investment.** Despite lower CTR, it achieves a lower cost per acquisition ($4.41 vs $5.02) and lower CPM ($21.03 vs $35.13).
-The Test Campaign attracts more clicks but at higher cost and lower conversion quality — indicating the Test Campaign's creative may be driving curiosity clicks rather than purchase intent.
+The Test Campaign attracts more clicks but at higher cost and lower conversion quality, indicating the Test Campaign's creative may be driving curiosity clicks rather than purchase intent.